wiegerw/nerva-rowwise/README.md

 # nerva-rowwise
 The `nerva-rowwise` library is a C++ library for neural networks.
 This library is part of the Nerva library collection https://github.com/wiegerw/nerva, that includes several native Python implementations.
 Originally the library was developed for experimenting with truly sparse neural networks.
-But the library also aims to provide a transparent and accessible implementation of neural networks.
+But nowadays, the library also aims to provide a transparent and accessible implementation of neural networks.

 ### Features
 The `nerva-rowwise` library has the following features: